Madagascar Field School

 - Madagascar’s Biodiversity: Students will explore Madagascar’s unique plant and animal species and practice the methods used by field biologists to study biodiversity within a tropical forest.
 Instruction will include exposure to techniques such as: behavioral sampling of non-human primates, mist netting of understory birds, stream ecology assessment, botanical sampling methods, pitfall trapping of invertebrates, small mammal trapping, and herpetological assessments.

 - Comparative Ecosystems Excursion: A cross-country trip will provide students with the opportunity to explore and compare ecosystems as diverse as rainforest, dry deciduous tropical forest, spiny desert, mangrove swamps and coral reefs.
 At each stop, students will learn about regional climate and geology, the evolutionary adaptations that make that region unique, and current conservation threats to local biodiversity.

-- Ecological Monitoring Project: Students will initiate a long-term study of invasive plant species within the forests of RNP.
+- Ecological Monitoring Project: Students will contribute to a long-term study of invasive plant and animal species within the forests of RNP.
 In carrying out this project, students will have an opportunity to apply the field methods techniques that they have learned and provide much needed information to the conservation community and Park management officials.

 - Malagasy Culture and Language: Students will attend formal classes with Malagasy researchers employed by the Centre ValBio to learn about the country's fascinating history, culture and language.
 Outings to meet with local authorities, community and school groups, and the participation in a variety of cultural activities within the villages that surround RNP will give students an opportunity to practice their skills and expand their understanding of what it means to be Malagasy.

-- Cal U tuition for 6 credits of off-campus instruction
+- Cal U/Ship tuition for 6 credits of off-campus instruction

 - Incidentals: passport/visa fees, textbooks, personal equipment, spending money, travel insurance, etc.